Egyptian teacher sentenced for cutting girls' unveiled hair

 She said she was being moved to an administrative job and docked one month's salary.

-Egyptian human rights groups and women's organizations condemned the incident as an example of hardline Muslims trying to impose their values on others since Islamists took power in Egypt.
+Egyptian human rights groups and women's organisations condemned the incident as an example of hardline Muslims trying to impose their values on others since Islamists took power in Egypt.

 Kilany's lawyer said the verdict was harsh and that she would appeal, according to the state news agency MENA.